thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 ## Purpose of Document

 The purpose of this document is to position you, the potential contributor, such that you can contribute to the project.
-It is assumed that you have already begun, if not finished, the on-boarding process for the Thoth Tech company.
+Regardless of your selected role, it is paramount that you join and configure all facets of the project.
+You are encouraged to work outside of your role.

 ## Trello